The Evidence Pointing to Hal Finney Helping Nick Szabo Create Bitcoin

 Bitcoin's creation is a mystery that most people deem impossible to solve.
 Satoshi Nakamoto, the pseudonymous creator of Bitcoin, has been purported to be a number of different people.

 Despite this daunting challenge, I have conducted extensive research on the identity of Satoshi and reached the conclusion that he is legendary computer scientist Nick Szabo.
-Szabo displays personal traits and motivations that align perfectly with the inventor of the Bitcoin.
+Szabo displays personal traits and motivations that uniquely align with the inventor of Bitcoin.

-Szabo even used the terms "bit gold miners" and "chain of digital signatures" before Satoshi did.
-Szabo's highly similar writing style helps to removes any reasonable doubt.
+Crucially, Szabo used the terms "bit gold miners" and "chain of digital signatures" before Satoshi did.
+In addition, Szabo's highly similar writing style strengthens the case, and he even refers to Bit gold as Bitcoin's "predecessor design."

 Top Satoshi Nakamoto researchers Dominic Frisby and Nathaniel Popper reached the same conclusion.
 Fortune journalist Jeff Roberts also agrees, discussing in a 2017 piece how insiders he privately spoke to were convinced it was Szabo.